mtsl8/wide-current/doc/erase.md

 \[note: if you are using an older kernel (<5.6) you may benefit from using _rng-tools_ (hardware-based) or _haveged_ (software-based) to increase entropy. to see available entropy: ```cat /proc/sys/kernel/random/entropy_avail``` \]

-replace "X" with the drive letter, and include a number "N" to target a specific partition. if the partition number is omitted the entire drive will be erased. many use _dd_, but _cat_ or _pv_ are naturally faster in most cases. _pv_ will display progress, _cat_ will not.
+replace "X" with the drive letter, and include a number "N" to target a specific partition. if the partition number is omitted the entire drive will be erased. many use _dd_, but _cat_ or _pv_ are naturally faster in most cases. _pv_ will display progress, _cat_ will not. (_pv_ is available via pacman)

 ```
 DEVICE="/dev/sdXN"